RedParrotBerkeley/presidential_debate_app/README.md

 # Presidential Debate Simulator
+## Winner of the 2024 Code the Vote Hackathon

 The Presidential Debate Simulator is an interactive web application designed to simulate a debate between two presidential candidates.
 Users can ask questions, read the candidates' responses, vote on the best answers, and test their knowledge with trivia questions about US Presidents.